prjxylene/prjxylene-db/README.md

 See the [database docs](https://prjxylene.fpga.moe/database/) for more information on the format of the database and information contained within.

+The [schema](./schema/) sub-directory contains the JSON schema files for the various JSON and MSGPACK payloads in the database.

 ## License

 The contents in this repo fall under the [BSD-3-Clause](https://spdx.org/licenses/BSD-3-Clause.html) and can be found in the [LICENSE](LICENSE) file.